sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/5_Express_js/67_Requests.md

 [Code - demo and experiments](https://github.com/exemplar-codes/express-app-academind/commit/b28b5db7ae4e71a73524d82c1803d0d892718a96)

 ## Situation
 In `node:http`, the request data is available as a stream that can be piped, listened to.
-This is not very helpful as most app server typically deal with small and almost scalar data (i.e. objects of a fixed and low size).
+This is not very helpful since most app servers typically deal with small and almost scalar data (i.e. objects of a fixed and low size).

 Express provides some constructs to deal with these "scalar" values easily.
-Of course, very granular control is still possible since Express mostly uses (and exposes API of) `http` under the hood.
+Of course, very granular control is still possible since Express mostly uses (and exposes the API of) `http` under the hood.

 ## 1. Method
-`req.method`
+`req.method` - a string

 ## 2. Path
 - `req.originalUrl` - original request URL.
 Stays the same in routers too.